ChemAI-Lab/ofdft_nflows/README.md

 2. [Flax](flax.readthedocs.io/)
 3. [PySCF](pyscf.org/)

-This is a lybrary that is currently being build.
+This is a library that is currently being build.